UFC needs McGregor-Diaz III now more than ever

 Saturday’s UFC 209 main event between Khabib Nurmagomedov and Tony Ferguson is off after Nurmagomedov was hospitalized Friday due to complications from a severe weight cut.
 It’s a rough blow to the company.
 Nurmagomedov-Ferguson may not have broken into the mainstream consciousness, but it was highly anticipated by core fans and promised to deliver a thrilling bout.

-Now it’s gone, extending a drought of major 2017 matchups, just as the UFC tries to find its footing under its new ownership group, the William Morris Endeavor.
-WME dropped $4 billion to buy it in late 2016.
+Now it’s gone, extending a drought of major 2017 matchups, just as the UFC tries to find its footing under its new ownership group, William Morris Endeavor.
+WME dropped $4 billion to buy the UFC in late 2016.

 It’s why, now more than ever, it’s time for the UFC to solve its Conor McGregor problem.

-That means ending the silly, distracting discussions about a boxing match with Floyd Mayweather and offering McGregor the greatest possible (non-Mayweather) pay-day available.
+That means ending the silly, distracting discussions about a boxing match with Floyd Mayweather and offering McGregor the greatest possible (non-Mayweather) payday available.

-Set up a trilogy fight with Nate Diaz for the annual July mega-card and make it worth McGregor’s while to end his break as he expects the spring birth of his first child.
+Set up a trilogy fight with Nate Diaz for this summer and make it worth McGregor’s while to end his break as he expects the spring birth of his first child.

-McGregor-Diaz III may be the only fight (among any combination of fighters) the UFC can make that would assuredly draw more than one million pay-per-views.
+McGregor-Diaz III may be the only fight (among any combination of fighters) the UFC can make that would assuredly draw more than 1 million pay-per-views.

 That’s critical not just for WME, which has considerable debt service.
 The old days of the Fertitttas and Dana White being able to wait out downturns is over – they owned everything free and clear back then.
 Now a bill comes due each month.